 Starting a business isn’t going to only depend on your skills and knowledge.
-You will need to commute, market, produce, etc. This calls for capital.
-Since accessing start-up finance is becoming more and more difficult, many start-ups end up looking for other alternatives like loan applications and other sources.
+You will need to market your product/services, produce, create a business structure, set up systems for accounts and customers.
+These all call for some capital.
+Accessing start-up finance is becoming more and more difficult, many start-ups end up looking for other alternatives like loan applications and other sources.

 ALC commercial provides you with a great opportunity to access the necessary funds to grow your business.
-The company offers fast and flexible start-up business loans that are geared towards your business needs.
+We offer fast and flexible start-up business loans that are geared towards your business needs.